SlightlyRadioactive/vue-resume-builder/README.md

 ## 🛠️ To do

 - [x] ~~Turn the "Additional info" section into its own component~~
+- [x] Add the option to toggle sections visibility
+- [ ] Add the option to toggle list items within sections visibility
 - [ ] Add the option to download resume as a pdf file
-- [ ] Add the option to toggle sections visibility
-- [ ] Add the option to toggle list items within sections visibility
 - [ ] Add the option to rearrange sections
 - [ ] Add the option to rearrange lists within sections
 - [ ] Use localStorage to make changes persist if the user closes the page
 - [ ] Add option to discard resume completely and begin from the beginning
 - [ ] Add full keyboard support for navigation or maybe direct JSON editing inside the page
 - [ ] Add confirmation requests when deleting sections
+- [ ] Add warnings for when resume's content starts occupying more than one page
+- [ ] Add option to insert Font Awesome Icons as text in the resume